Prag8855/aab/content/guides/blue-card.md

 - [ ] **[Find a place to live](/guides/find-a-flat-in-berlin)**
     It's really hard to find an apartment.
 Start looking as soon as you can.
     - [ ] Your apartment must be [big enough](/guides/anmeldung-in-english-berlin#how-many-people-can-register-at-the-same-address).
     - [ ] Your apartment must be affordable.
-Your rent can't be higher than your income.
+Your total cost of living must be less than your income.
     - [ ] You must be allowed to [register your address](/glossary/Anmeldung).
 You must get a [tenancy confirmation](/glossary/Wohnungsgeberbestätigung) from your landlord.
 If you can't get this, you might not get a Blue Card.[^1] - [How to find an apartment](/guides/find-a-flat-in-berlin)
 - [ ] **[Get health insurance](/guides/german-visa-health-insurance)**
     You need valid [health insurance](/glossary/Krankenversicherung).
 Travel insurance is not accepted.
 [Ask a health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose the correct health insurance.
 Their help is free. - [How to choose health insurance](/guides/german-health-insurance)